Splunk DB Connect terminology

 Splunk DB Connects uses the following terminology to refer to concepts and features.

 Also known as role-based access controls (RBAC), access controls comprise a system for defining access policy based on the system rather than the user.
 Splunk DB Connect uses the RBAC system in Splunk Enterprise, in which you define roles and assign users to them.
 Users can belong to multiple roles.
 A user's access to a given resource or action reflects what's specified in the permissive role to which that user belongs.
 For more information, see Configure security and access controls.

-In batch input mode, the app invokes the same query each time and returns all results.
-Batch input mode is ideal for use with historical data that will not change and will be consumed and indexed once.
+In batch input mode, the Splunk DB Connect app invokes the same query each time and returns all results.
+Batch input mode is ideal for use with historical data that does not change and that is consumed and indexed once.
 For more information, see Create and manage database inputs.

 A database connection object contains the necessary information for connecting to a remote database.
 For more information about connection objects, see Create and manage database connections.

 A database input object lets you fetch and index data from a database.
 Database inputs are what enable Splunk Enterprise to query your database, identify the data to consume, and then tag and index the data.
-Once you've set up a database input, you can use that input just as you do any other data input you have defined in Splunk Enterprise.
+After you've set up a database input, you can use that input just as you do any other data input you have defined in your Splunk platform deployment.
 For more information, see Create and manage database inputs.

 A database lookup object enables you to enrich and extend the usefulness of your Splunk Enterprise data by fetching additional data from your external database.
 For more information, see Create and manage database lookups.

 A database output object lets you define how to send data from Splunk Enterprise to a database on a recurring basis.
 Define database outputs to store your indexed Splunk Enterprise data in a relational database.
 For more information, see Create and manage database outputs.